How to Eliminate Toxic Spend on Large SaaS Estates and Reduce SaaS Costs

 The Relationship Between SaaS, Toxic Spend and IT Procurement

-SaaS cost waste – toxic spend – is a pervasive problem impacting large users of solutions like Salesforce, SuccessFactors, O365, Workday and ServiceNow, to name just a few.
-Left unmitigated, SaaS toxic spend will consume funds that would otherwise fuel critical IT initiatives
+SaaS cost waste – toxic spend – is a pervasive problem impacting large users of solutions like Salesforce, SuccessFactors, O365, Adobe and Workday, to name just a few.
+Left unmitigated, SaaS toxic spend will consume funds that would otherwise fuel critical IT initiatives.

 Toxic spend is an insidious byproduct of the SaaS licensing model – one that’s deceptively “simple” to consume but difficult to manage.